 The Comprehensive Connecticut Alimony Guide

-Alimony is one of the most important issues in family law.
+Alimony is one of the most critical issues in family law.
 And, it’s one of the most confusing.
-There are no set formulas or rules on (1) whether there will be alimony, and, if so, (2) how it’s calculated or (3) how long it will last.
+There are no set formulas or rules on (1) whether there will be alimony, and, if so, (2) how it’s calculated, or (3) how long it will last.
 The good news is that this means there is tremendous flexibility to craft an individualized approach.
-In order to prepare to make solid and informed decisions, you need to understand how alimony works.
+To prepare to make solid and informed decisions, you need to understand how alimony works.
 Our Comprehensive Connecticut Alimony Guide tells you everything you need to know about alimony in Connecticut.

-To start making a plan for your divorce or post judgment modification, reach out.
+To start planning for your divorce or post-judgment modification, reach out.
 Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals.
 We analyze those goals, plus the facts of your case, and present you with recommendations and options to move forward.